 First, I got the kitchen more or less set up, and then I unpacked enough sheets and blankets to put on the beds so we could sleep that night.
 The next day, I unpacked almost everything else, and I emptied the last box two days after moving day.
 Crazy, right?

-Of course, it helped that this new house is very teeny tiny, so there’s only so much stuff that will fit inside.
-I hope.
+Of course, it helped that the house was very teeny tiny, so there was only so much stuff that could fit inside.

 More bad luck or just my bad memory?
 You tell me.